kebin20/old-quizzical/README.md

 - Add an option to choose which difficulty of quizzes you would like outputted and the number of quizzes outputted as desired.

+### Resources

+- [StackOverflow](https://stackoverflow.com/questions/40382842/cant-import-css-scss-modules-typescript-says-cannot-find-module) - This article helped me to solve the issue of getting a type error when using CSS modules.
+I only need to create a file called `typings.d.ts` in my src folder and added the following code: `declare module "*.module.css";`